-To create a new folder, simply locate and click the “+ Folder” button along the top menu, as shown below:
+To create a new folder, simply click on the “+ Folder” button along with the top menu, as shown below:

 You’ll then be asked to name your new folder and enter the destination where the folder will be created.

-When you’re done, click “Create New Folder”, and you’re set!
+When you’re done, click on “Create New Folder”, and you’re set.

 Uploading a File Using File Manager

 To add a file – for example, a large video file that you want people to be able to download, or a full-quality photo you want to use on your site – you’ll first need to click on the folder where you want to upload the file to.

 Then, just click on the “Upload” button that’s in the top menu:

 You’ll be asked to drag and drop the file you want to upload, or simply select the file from your local drive:

 Note; If your website software allows you to upload files from its user interface, do that instead of going to the File Manager in cPanel.
 Since you’re going to be using those files on your site anyway, it’s just easier to manage things that way – your website software will “see” the file immediately.
 If you upload a file via the File Manager or FTP, that might not be the case.
 WordPress works really well with files.